Lorna Cordeiro: Early life

 Lorna Cordeiro was born in Bombay on 9 August 1944 to Cecelia and Theophilus Cordeiro who hailed from Saligao, Goa.
 She is the third of their six children.
 Her family were Goan Catholics.
 Lorna's father encouraged his children in music and to speak Konkani at home; their immediate neighbour in Goa, recalls being very impressed by the family's singing of Konkani hymns.
-Cordeiro recalled how as a young girl another Parsi neighbour in Mumbai would clap and gift her four Indian annas whenever he heard her sing along with the radio.
+Cordeiro recalled how as a young girl another Parsi neighbour in Mumbai would clap and gift her four annas whenever he heard her sing along with the radio.

 Career

 1960–1973: Initial career

 Lorna began her career by singing at weddings as part of a band called Bajaj and his Dance Band.
 She was recognized by a musician who first heard her sing "Where The Boys Are" on Marvé Beach.
 He then invited her to sing "Under the Mango Tree" from Dr. No with his band at the Bandra fair.
 This performance impressed musician Chris Perry, who was in the audience and had been looking for a crooner.
 After an audition, she began singing for Perry's band at the age of 15 and continued with them until she turned 26.
 He thus helped her launch her career and she regards him as her guru.
 She became a popular jazz singer in nightclubs and star hotels in Mumbai, Calcutta, Madras, Delhi and Bangalore.

 Lorna is known mainly for singing in Konkani.
 Most of these songs were arranged and composed by Chris Perry.
 Her first song was "Bebdo", which she performed on Miramar Beach, Goa.
 It shocked the audience due to its explicit nature.
 She soon became well known for her other songs, such as "Nachomia Kumpasar", "Pisso", "Red Rose", "Lisboa", "Adeus", "Tuzo Mog", "Noxibak Roddttam", "Abghat", "Calangute", "Aik Re Khobrankara", "Sorga Rajeant", "Pavsachea Tempar", "Amerikak Pavxi", "Sorg Tujea Dolleamni", "Tum Ani Hanv", "Ugddas" and "Mhoji Mai".
 As her popularity increased, the public started demanding only her solo performances from Perry, who then bound her by contract to not perform with anyone else for twenty years.
 She subsequently left music for a period of 23 years after a disagreement with him when she was 26 years old.